-8.2.1 Interventions with a capacity objective against flexure with axial force
+8.2.1 Interventions with a capacity objective against flexure with axial force induced by the Earthquake and other harmful factors (Technical Chamber of Greece/IOK, 2008)".

 8.2.1.1 Local repair of a damaged member region

 Structural members that have suffered relatively minor damage can be considered as monolithic after local restoration of the damaged region, provided that the relevant requirements of the applicable Technical Specifications have been met.